Redwork Embroidery: A Journey Through Time

 First, let's take a step back in time and explore the humble beginnings of this embroidery technique.

-In the late 1800s, redwork embroidery emerged as a popular craft, winning hearts with its simplicity and affordability.
+In the late 1800s, redwork embroidery took off as a popular pastime, thanks to its simplicity and low cost.

-The name "redwork" originates from the use of Turkey red thread, a special dye extracted from the roots of the madder plant, native to Asia and Europe.
+The name "redwork" comes from the red thread used, which was dyed from the roots of the madder plant, native to Asia and Europe.

-Initially, Turkey red was the only colourfast option available, making it a go-to choice for embroiderers.
+In the early days, Turkey red was the only colourfast thread available, so it became the obvious choice for embroiderers.

 Want to Give it a Try?